-COVID-19 hero Captain Tom Moore earns Freedom of the City of London
+COVID-19 hero Captain Tom Moore earns freedom of the City of London

 He was given a detailed history of his privileges as London’s “youngest freeman”.

-Captain Moore, with what appeared to be a glass of champagne, was toasted.
+Captain Moore was toasted with what appeared to be a glass of champagne.

 He smiled when told the ancient privileges included being hanged with silk – rather than hemp – and the right to wander the city with his sword drawn.